cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

    ```
    $ ssh-keygen -t rsa -b 4096 -C "heracles@noreply.com" -f $HOME/.ssh/heracles -m PEM
    ```
+   > NOTE: Do not use a passphrase when generating your ssh key

 1. Set your backend bucket property in the `backend.tf` file as follows:

    ```